Yay295/Reddit-Highlight-Newest-Comments/README.md

 This script highlights new comments since your last visit, and collapses all comments that are older.
-It also adds a button to load all comments hidden behind a "load more comments" or "" link.
+It also adds a button to load all comments hidden behind a "load more comments" or "[show replies]" link.
 This can take some time, so an alert popup will be shown when it's done.
+This script does not follow "continue this thread" links since those actually lead to a new page.
+However, if you follow one of those links yourself (or go to a comment permalink), this script will recognize comments on that page.

 This script only works on Old Reddit.

 [Install/Update](https://raw.githubusercontent.com/Yay295/Reddit-Highlight-Newest-Comments/refs/heads/main/Reddit%20Highlight%20Newest%20Comments.user.js)